michaeldawson/website/src/markdown-pages/alignment.md

 Secondly, I needed to be prepared for those _Impulse_ moments in which my old patterns of thinking are triggered, and my brain just _really wants_ to go down that old, familiar path - regardless of the consequences.
 I needed a list of _"Tactics"_ for these moments, and I think of it as the "rail" to the _right_.

 Finally, I needed to identify, out of all the possibilities that lie between those two "guiding" rails, what things are especially positive for me?
-What things that genuinely lift me up, boost my defences and also simply increase my quality of life?
+What things genuinely lift me up, boost my defences and also simply increase my quality of life?
 I call this third list my _"Boosters"_, and I think of it as the special "power-rail" running in between the others - the one that can super-charge the train running above.

 So let's explore these three concepts in a bit more detail.